roman01la/uix/docs/components.md

 ## DOM attributes

-DOM attributes are keywords in kebab-case.
-Values that are normally strings without whitespace can be written as keywords as well, this may also improve autocompletion in your IDE.
+DOM attributes are written as keywords in kebab-case.
+Values that are normally strings without whitespace can be written as keywords as well, which may improve autocompletion in your IDE.

 ```clojure
 ($ :button {:title "play button"